Anthony Hitchens: Professional career

+Pre-draft

-Hitchens was one of 35 linebackers to perform at the NFL combine in Indianapolis.
+Hitchens was one of 35 linebackers to perform at the NFL Combine in Indianapolis.
 Although he performed all of the combine drills, his day was considered mediocre.
 He tied for 12th among his position group in the 40-yard dash, tied for ninth among linebackers in the bench press, and finished 17th in the three-cone drill.
 On March 24, 2014, Hitchens opted to participate at Iowa's pro day, along with C. J. Fiedorowicz, Christian Kirksey, James Morris, and nine other prospects.
 He improved upon his 40-yard dash (4.65), 20-yard dash (2.72), and ran positional drills for the scouts and team representatives from 28 NFL teams.
 At the conclusion of the pre-draft process, Hitchens was projected to be a seventh round pick or priority undrafted free agent by the majority of NFL draft experts and scouts.
 He was ranked the 31st best outside linebacker prospect in the draft by DraftScout.com.